dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/ids_agg-release_note-1.2.0.md

 **Data entry forms** and html code used for custom forms have been updated, cleaned code and made translatable for the following **data sets**

-- 'IDS - Report: Suspected, Confirm, Death' (ZyZmZTUwctj)
+- IDS - Report: Suspected, Confirm, Death `ZyZmZTUwctj`
-- 'IDS - Report: Suspected, Death' (m9yPuQEqxmS)
+- IDS - Report: Suspected, Death `m9yPuQEqxmS`
-- 'IDS - Aggregate Lab Weekly Report' (OTvkNTijYQY)
+- IDS - Aggregate Lab Weekly Report `OTvkNTijYQY`

 Removed **data elements** for reporting Anthrax and Influenza-like illness which are not yet fully verified against WHO requirements and guidelines for incorporation into the weekly integrated disease surveillance module.

+> **IMPORTANT**
+>
-**_*n.b.*_** An older variation of this metadata package labeled 'with no disaggregation' has been discontinued.
+> An older variation of this metadata package labeled 'with no disaggregation' has been discontinued.
 The current packages includes the WHO recommended age disaggregation variables according to disease.